utkarshsaboo45/LegalNER/milestone_1/Teamwork_Contract.md

 #### Meeting 1

-  What: To talk on week’s milestone and plan our roadmap
+  What: To talk on the week’s milestone and plan our roadmap

-  When: Monday at lab time at 2pm
+  When: Monday, 2pm (Lab time)

   Duration: 30 minutes

-  Who: all team
+  Who: All Team Members

-  Action points: the meeting should end up with have action points for each person
+  Action points: the meeting should end up with have action items for each person

 #### Meeting 2

-  What: Pre-mentor meeting (To talk through what have we done, what questions we have and prepare questions/ideas/etc to our meeting with mentor)
+  What: Pre-mentor meeting (To talk through what have we done, what questions we have and prepare questions/ideas/etc to discuss with our mentor during the meeting)

   When: Thursday evening (flexibility - at least a day before mentor meeting)

-  Duration:1 hour
+  Duration: 1 hour

-  Who: all team
+  Who: All Team Members

-  Action points: clarity on what we should present to the mentor and prepare questions for the mentor
+  Action points: clarity on what is to be discussed with the mentor

 #### Meeting 3